LKS-CHART/blog/README.md

     - In the blog post Rmd file, update `draft: true` to `draft: false`.

     - In the blog post Rmd file, set the date to the release date.

+    - Rename the blog post directory with the `distill::rename_post` command.

+- Re-knit the blog post and re-build the website.

 - Once the PR is merged to the `main` branch, the changes will be reflected on the blog.